-The Harris County Institute of Forensic Sciences’ Forensic Toxicology Laboratory is dually-accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board-International testing program and by the American Board of Forensic Toxicology.
+The Harris County Institute of Forensic Sciences Forensic Toxicology Laboratory is accredited by the ANSI National Accreditation Board, which covers compliance with the American Board of Forensic Toxicology standards.

 The Institute’s Forensic Toxicology Laboratory is equipped with advanced instrumentation to perform testing services

-The laboratory provides analytical services in medicolegal death investigations (postmortem analysis), driving while impaired (human performance alcohol and drug testing), and drug-facilitated sexual assault investigations to support medical examiners, law enforcement agencies, the justice system, and other customers within Harris County.
+The laboratory provides analytical services in medicolegal death investigations (postmortem analysis), driving while intoxicated (DWI) by alcohol and/or drugs, and drug-facilitated sexual assault investigations to support medical examiners, law enforcement agencies, the justice system, and other customers within Harris County.

 The Institute’s Forensic Toxicology Laboratory is equipped with advanced instrumentation to perform testing services, and its toxicologists apply this wide variety of instrumental techniques in the course of their casework.